needle-mirror/com.unity.xr.arkit/Documentation~/arkit-meshing.md

 ARKit provides support for the scene reconstruction feature that became available in ARKit 3.5 and is enabled on the new iPad Pro with LiDAR scanner.

+ARKit scene reconstruction provides a meshing feature that generates a mesh based on scanned real-world geometry.
+The mesh manager enables and configures this functionality.

 ## Requirements

 This new mesh functionality requires Xcode 11.4 or later, and it only works on iOS devices with the LiDAR scanner, such as the new iPad Pro.

-This ARKit package requires Unity 2019.3 or later.
+This ARKit package requires Unity 2019.4 or later.

 ## Using meshing in a scene